ylogx/blog/_posts/2021-02-27-autonomous-electric-vehicles.md

   - ml
 ---

-While reading Bill Gate's new book - ['How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need'][gr-bg], I've been researching about the Self-Driving and Electric Vehicle market space and its economics.
-A quarter of the golbal energy-related greenhouse gas emissions are from transit vehicles.
+A quarter of the global energy-related greenhouse gas emissions are from transit vehicles.
 With global carbon emissions on the rise, electric cars are going to be a crucial part of the future.
 Self-Driving cars are going to be more efficient and spend less time/fuel in traffic.
+While reading Bill Gate's new book - ['How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need'][gr-bg], I've been researching about the Self-Driving and Electric Vehicle market space and its economics.

 ## Market Leaders
 Tesla clearly has a first-to-market advantage, but it is not the only savior and by all metrics it is highly overvalued.